 Grizzlies vs. Lakers Injury Report Today - April 26

-The Memphis Grizzlies (51-31) have three players on the injury report in their NBA playoffs opening round game 5 with the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.
+Find the injury report for the Memphis Grizzlies (51-31), which currently includes three players listed, as the Grizzlies prepare for their NBA playoffs opening round game 5 with the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.

 Watch Grizzlies vs. Lakers with Fubo!

-These squads match up for the second straight game after the Lakers beat the Grizzlies 117-111 in overtime on Monday.
-Austin Reaves led the way with a team-leading 23 points in the win for the Lakers, while Desmond Bane notched 36 points in the loss for the Grizzlies.
+The Lakers needed overtime to beat the Grizzlies 117-111 on Monday when they last played.
+In the Lakers' victory, Austin Reaves recorded 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the losing effort for the Grizzlies.

 Rep your team with officially licensed Grizzlies gear!
 Head to Fanatics to find jerseys, shirts, and much more.